indiashouldknow.com

 When faced with a complex circuit diagram, a confusing flowchart, a structural engineering blueprint, or a graph illustrating data analysis from your B.Tech material, simply capture a clear image and upload it to Gemini.
 You can then ask targeted questions about the components of a circuit, the logic flow of an algorithm, the forces acting on a structure, or request explanations of data trends.

-Examples From The B.Tech Course Solved Using Google Gemini
+Question From The B.Tech Course Syllabus Solved Using Google Gemini

 Question